In Praise of Kids These Days

 With college came an account on the university's various machines and an obsession that permitted no time for class or other extraneous events.
 I discovered assembly language and operating systems.
 With as much computer time as I needed at the college (my accounts being, ah, "enhanced" by gaining a rather deeper knowledge of the OS's flaws) personal computer lust made little sense.
 But each of the seven deadly sins all defy logic, so my quest to obtain a machine continued to rage.

-An article in Popular Electronics (as I recall) showed how an engineer obtained a junked IBM 7090.
-He rebuilt the monster, somehow figuring out how to rewire massive cable bundles that had been cut with an ax as the previous owner removed the machine.
+An article in Popular Electronics (as I recall) somehow figuring out how to rewire massive cable bundles that had been cut with an ax as the previous owner removed the machine.
 His biggest expense was air conditioning.
 Fortuitously, just then the university announced they were getting rid of their 7094, which covered several thousand square feet of floor space.
 With dreams of mainframe ownership I submitted a bid (zero dollars but a good home), though, since I lived in a dorm room, I had no idea where the thing could go.
 They wisely donated it to a smaller college.
 Drats, foiled again!

 Around this time I met an engineer who had managed to purchase, for an astronomical amount of money, a PDP-8 minicomputer with a single tape drive.
 DEC made thousands of these machines in many different configurations.
 My friend had dreams of building a small timesharing business around the computer, but the dreams turned to dust as within a few years timesharing became as obsolete as vacuum tubes.
 Again, though, I saw that personal computer ownership was a possible dream.